 Section~\ref{sec:capacity-markets} studies the operation of capacity markets when the objective is that of obtaining at minimum cost sufficient capacity to meet a given security-of-supply standard defined in terms of a risk metric.
-Section~\ref{sec:economic-approaches} studies the operation of such markets when, as discussed earlier, the objective is that of the minimisation of an overall economic cost.
-In particular we study the relation between economic and risk-based approaches to capacity market operation.
-It is known that, when all capacity-providing resource may be treated as firm capacity, an approach based on the minimisation of an overall economic cost in which the cost of unserved energy is proportional to EEU is equivalent to an risk-based approach using LOLE.
-We study the conditions required for this result to continue to hold in the presence of variable generation.
-Further, the theory requires substantial modification in the presence of storage, as discussed in Section~\ref{sec:economic-approaches}.
+Section~\ref{sec:economic-approaches} studies the operation of such markets when the objective is that of the minimisation of an overall economic cost.
+The present economic theory of such markets requires substantial modification in the presence of variable generation and, especially, storage.

 The flexibility of storage scheduling has important consequences for the way in which a capacity market operates, and these are illustrated in the detailed example of Section~\ref{sec:examples}.
-This example show the application of nearly all the above theory, and is chosen to be realistic in the context of a country such as GB.
-In particular it demonstrates the practical reasonableness of the assumptions required for a tractable theory.
+This example shows the application of nearly all the above theory, and is chosen to be realistic in the context of a country such as GB.
+It further demonstrates the practical reasonableness of the assumptions required for a tractable theory.